Zinbo/software-dev-repository/content/posts/ComputerScience/index.md

 CPUs generally work must efficiently on byte, word, and double word data.
 You may be able to save some memory by packing different strings of bits together as compactly as possible, without wasting any bits to align a particular data field on a byte or other boundary.
 Alothough they are space efficient they are computationally inefficient as it takes time to unpack them.
 More info on this needed.

-## What are the different types of busus?
+## What are the different types of buses?
 Address, data, control.
 A bus is a collection of wires on which electrical signals pass between components of the system (CPU, I/O, memory).
 The bus size is one of the main attributes that define the size of procerssor 32-bit wide vs 64-bit wide..